Lavani: Dress-up

-The ladies that perform lavani wear a long sari length around 9 yards.
+The ladies who perform lavani wear a long sari of length around 9 yards.
 They form a bun (juda in Hindi or ambada in marathi) with their hair.
 They wear heavy jewellery that includes thushi (necklace), bormaal, pohehaar, zumka (earrings), Ghungru, kamarpatta (a belt at the waist), bangles, sindoor etc. They usually put a large bindi of dark red color on their forehead.
 The sari they wear is called nauvari.
-The sari is wrapped and is more comfortable as compared to other sari types.
+The sari is wrapped and is more comfortable compared to other sari types.

-There are also men that dance in lavani along with the ladies.
-They are the called nat (male dancer) usually the kinnars.
+There are also men that dance in Lavani along with the ladies.
+They are called nat (male dancer) usually the kinnars.
 These men dance in support with the lead dancer.

 Although the beginnings of Lavani can be traced back to the 1560s, it came into prominence during the later days of the Peshwa rule.
-Several celebrated Marathi Shahir poet-singers, which include Parasharam (1754-1844), Ram Joshi (1762–1812), Anant Fandi (1744-1819), Honaji Bala (1754-1844), Prabhakar (1769-1843), Saganbhau and Lok Shahir Annabhau Sathe (1 August 1920 – 18 July 1969) has contributed significantly for the development of this genre of music.
-Lokshahir Bashir Momin Kavathekar is the popular present day Shaheer/ Poet of Lavani whose compositions are presented on stage by Surekha Punekar, Sandhya Mane, Roshan Satarkar and many Tamasha Troupes since the early 1980s.
+Several celebrated Marathi Shahir poet-singers, which include Parasharam (1754-1844), Ram Joshi (1762–1812), Anant Fandi (1744-1819), Honaji Bala (1754-1844), Prabhakar (1769-1843), Saganbhau, Lok Shahir Annabhau Sathe (1 August 1920 – 18 July 1969) and Bashir Momin Kavathekar (1 March 1947 – 12 November 2021) has contributed significantly for the development of this genre of music.
+Lokshahir Bashir Momin Kavathekar was a popular choice amongst the famous Lavani Dancers and his compositions had been presented on stage by various artists like Ms. Surekha Punekar, Ms. Sandhya Mane, Ms. Roshan Satarkar and many Tamasha Troupes since the early 1970s.खंडूराज गायकवाड, लेखणीतून ग्रामीण लोककला संपन्न करणारे- बशीर मोमीन कवठेकर!, “दै नवाकाळ", 20-Jan-2019” His folk songs & Lavani's enthralled the audiences, helped in sustaining popularity of the 'Tamasha' and earned him 'Vithabai Narayangavkar Lifetime Achievement Award' for his lifelong contribution.
 Honaji Bala introduced tabla in place of the traditional dholki.
-He also developed the baithakichi Lavani, a subgenre, which is presented by the singer in the seated position.
+He also developed the Baithakichi Lavani, a subgenre, which is presented by the singer in the seated position.

-Satyabhamabai Pandharpurkar and Yamunabai Waikar are the popular present day exponents of Lavani.
+Satyabhamabai Pandharpurkar and Yamunabai Waikar are the popular present-day exponents of Lavani.

-Shringar Lavani is mostly sung and danced on the stage by a female and written by male.
+Shringar Lavani is mostly sung and danced on the stage by a female and written by a male.
 Vithabai Bhau Mang Narayangaonkar, Kantabai Satarkar, Surekha Punekar, Mangala Bansode, Sandhya Mane, Roshan Satarkar are well known artiste presenting Lavani on stage.
-Lavani can also be termed as a romantic song sung by lady who is waiting for her lover to accept her, who longs for his love.
+Lavani can also be termed as a romantic song sung by a lady who is waiting for her lover to accept her, who longs for his love.
 Many Lavani dancers are from some castes of Maharashtra like Mahar Kolhati, and Matang.

-Marathi films played an important role in making the Lavani genre accessible to masses.
-Movies such as Pinjara and Natarang not only attempted to blend traditional music with social messages but also helped portray Lavani world in positive light.
+Marathi films played an important role in making the Lavani genre accessible to the masses.
+Movies such as Pinjara and Natarang not only attempted to blend traditional music with social messages but also helped portray Lavani in a positive light.